 [/thrive_2step]

 Thank you so much for sharing this!
-I have been struggling with ways to hide Pinterest photos since I use WordPress page Builder/Elementor.
+I have been struggling with ways to hide Pinterest photos since I use Wordpress page Builder/Elementor.
 I’m def. going to try Tasty Pins.
 Thank you!

 Hey Sarah,